rparent/django-lock-tokens/README.rst

 Returns a ``dict`` containing a token a its expiration date.

-Raises a ``lock_tokens.exceptions.AlreadyLockedError`` if the resource is already locked, or if the token is wrong.
+Raises a ``lock_tokens.exceptions.AlreadyLockedError`` if the resource is already locked, and a ``lock_tokens.exceptions.InvalidToken`` if the specified token is invalid.

 Example: